MarkhamLee/internet-and-iot-data-platform/README.md

 This design keeps agents thin and focused on decision-making logic while reusing battle-tested ingestion and infrastructure components.

 ### Platform and Reuse

 New ETLs, IoT monitoring services, and AI agents are built on top of a shared platform layer:
 * **Private libraries** provide common features such as Slack notifications, PostgreSQL and InfluxDB access, MQTT publishing/subscribing, and structured logging.
 &* **Standardized clients** (for example, a shared Qwen client and MQTT/InfluxDB clients) are injected into workloads so new services can be bootstrapped quickly.
 * **Multi-stage Docker builds and shared base images** ensure consistent runtime environments and make it easy to roll out improvements.
 When a shared library or base image is updated, the CI/CD pipeline rebuilds all dependent containers.
-Improvements to cross-cutting concerns (for example, retry logic in the InfluxDB client) are then propagated automatically across the platform.
+Improvements to a shared library (for example, improved retry logic in the InfluxDB client) are then propagated automatically across the platform.

 ### Observability and alerting: